Zoom has become a widely used application in everyday life.

 Have you ever realized how easy it is for others to attend Zoom meetings from beaches?

-If you have seen that, I am sure you have wondered how they manage to do that.
+If you have seen that, I am sure you have wondered how they managed to do that.
 The trick they use is freezing a Zoom video and appearing like they are active while they are not.

 Therefore, the freezing feature has made it possible to do other things while a Zoom video meeting is ongoing.